clintec/ClueCon2019-CardsAgainstTechnology/README.md

 ClueCon 2019 - Cards Against Technology, ClueCon Edition

 This project is designed as an example to implement SignalWire's new NodeJS API.
 It implements the API leveraging the Relay Consumer and provides a configurable, multi-player SMS game of Cards Against Technologhy - ClueCon Edition.
-The cards provided here were created by Ms. Abbi Minessaleds (https://twitter.com/abbimini) and includes the most famous card ... the "James Body" card, in honor of Mr. James Body, himself (https://twitter.com/jamesbody)!
+The cards provided here were created by Ms. Abbi Minessales (https://twitter.com/abbimini) and includes the most famous card ... the "James Body" card, in honor of Mr. James Body, himself (https://twitter.com/jamesbody)!
 Once the game has been played, a winner is decided and will subsequently be called roasting the other opponents.

 ## Goals of Project